 7. Risks and Conclusions

 Every business comes with some risk — so it’s better to be prepared for risks now rather than be surprised by them later.
-In this section, include all the possible risks your business could face, such as the economy, your competition, the illness of a key team member or delayed receivables.
-You’ll then want to detail how you plan to minimize or address these risks so you’re ready to tackle them head-on.
+In this section, include all the possible risks your business could face.
+This may include the economy, your competition, potential supply chain disruptions, losing key team members or security issues.
+You’ll then want to detail how you plan to address these risks if they occur.

-In the Conclusions section you will restate your goals and objectives.
+In the Conclusions section, restate your goals and objectives.
 If the purpose of your business plan is to get financing, you will want to clearly state the amount required and what it will be used for.
 As with your Executive Summary, your conclusion should be succinct, clear and leave a positive impression on the reader.

 Keep in mind, your business plan is a living, breathing document that should be regularly revisited — regardless of whether you are a new owner or run an established business.